 L Prize Competition Overview

-The Energy Independence and Security Act of 2007 directed the U.S. Department of Energy (DOE) to establish the Bright Tomorrow Lighting Prize (L Prize) competition.
-The L Prize competition is the first government-sponsored technology competition designed to spur development of ultra-efficient solid-state lighting products to replace common lighting products.
+The Energy Independence and Security Act of 2007 directs the U.S. Department of Energy (DOE) to establish the Bright Tomorrow Lighting Prize (L Prize) competition.
+The L Prize competition is the first government-sponsored technology competition designed to spur development of ultra-efficient solid-state lighting products to replace the common light bulb.

-The legislation challenged industry to develop replacement technologies for two of today's most widely used and inefficient technologies: 60W incandescent lamps and PAR38 halogen lamps.
-It also called for development of a 21st Century Lamp that delivers more than 150 lm/W.
+The legislation challenges industry to develop replacement technologies for two of today’s most widely used and inefficient technologies: